 The complete protection of your visitation rights is essential to the team at Feldstein Family Law Group P.C.
 With over 25 years of experience handling access cases in Ontario, we understand what issues may arise and how to assert our clients’ rights.
 The courts will consider what is in the best interests of the child in any access case, and we also understand how to present our clients’ cases in such a manner as to show how the child will benefit.
 When you select our team to handle your case, you can rest assured that we will work diligently to achieve an ideal result, no matter the circumstances or obstacles.

-Learn more about visitation rights by calling (905) 581-7222 and arranging a free consultation with one of our Ontario family law lawyers.
+Learn more about visitation rights by calling (905) 581-7222 and arranging a free in-office consultation with one of our Ontario family law lawyers.